Hilda Charlton

 Hilda Charlton (1906 – January 29, 1988) was a spiritual teacher, author, dancer, and healer who taught classes in meditation and prayer in New York City for 23 years.

 Biography

-Hilda was born in London in 1906, and moved to the United States with her parents when she was 4 years old.
-She was raised in Salt Lake City, Utah, and Los Angeles, California.
+Hilda was born in London, United Kingdom, in 1906, and moved to the United States with her parents when she was 4 years old.
+She was raised in Salt Lake City and Los Angeles.
 At the age of 18, she began performing as a modern dancer.
 For the next 20 years, she danced and taught in the San Francisco area.